-RDNs and NDTRs should review the Standards in Nutrition Care, and for RDNs, any applicable Focus Area Standards at the start of each 5-year PDP cycle and regularly throughout each cycle.
+RDNs and NDTRs should review the 2017 Standards for RDNs and any applicable Focus Area Standards at the start of each 5-year PDP cycle and regularly throughout each cycle.
 Using the Standards to self-evaluate your competency in various areas can help identify opportunities to improve and enhance your practice and professional performance.
 The Standards are written in broad terms to be relevant and useful for all practitioners, regardless of practice setting and level of competence.